Oldest & Best Manuscript Evidence Database

 Vast majority of Greek manuscripts

-The paper presents Matthew 18:11 as a vast-majority case, supported by 1,500+ Greek manuscripts and opposed by fewer than 30 principal Greek witnesses.
+Matthew 18:11 is a vast-majority case, supported by 1,500+ Greek manuscripts and opposed by fewer than 30 principal Greek witnesses.

 Greek support